Recent Developments in Fractional Chern Insulators: FCIs in twisted bilayer graphene

 Both the low-energy spectrum and entanglement spectroscopy strongly indicate that lattice analogs of the continuum $\nu=1/3$ Laughlin state exist in the valence band of TBG-hBN.
 We can even establish their adiabatic continuity by using the mapping between single-particle states in a Chern band and in the LLL.
 Such mapping has been constructed either between lattice Wannier states and LLL orbitals in the Landau gauge~\cite{Wannier_Qi,Wannier_Wu,Wannier_Qi2,HaldaneStatistics}, or between lattice Bloch states and LLL Bloch-like basis~\cite{FCIHighC_YangLe}.
 In fact, TBG in the so called chiral limit~\cite{ChiralTBG_Ashvin} allows to build a more explicit correspondence between $|\mathcal{C}|=1$ Chern bands with {\em ideal geometry} and the LLL.
 To reach this limit, we need to set $w_0=0$ such that the single-particle Hamiltonian possesses chiral symmetry $\sigma_z H_0 \sigma_z=-H_0$, where $\sigma_z$ is the Pauli matrix acting on the sublattice.
 While it is a drastic approximation to decrease $w_0$ to zero even in the presence of lattice relaxation, the magic angle phenomena of TBG can already be well captured in the chiral limit: the entire valence and conduction bands near CNP become perfectly flat at a set of twist angles when $w_0=0$, which is the origin of the nearly flat bands observed at magic angles with finite $w_0$~\cite{ChiralTBG_Ashvin}.
 In the presence of chiral symmetry, the magic-angle TBG (MATBG) flat bands gains ideal quantum geometry~\cite{ChiralTBG_Ashvin2}, that is, the Berry curvature does not change sign and varies in sync with the FS metric via

 in the entire MBZ, where $\delta^{ab}$ is the identity matrix.
-In this situation, both inequalities in Eq.~(\ref{fsb}) are saturated, just like in the LLL.
+In this situation, both inequalities in Eq.~(\ref{fsb}) are saturated, just like in the LLL (see Ref.~\cite{PhysRevB.104.115160} for a systematic method to construct bands with ideal quantum geometry).
 Moreover, the real-space forms $\psi_{\bf k}({\bf r})$ of flat-band wave functions in chiral MATBG are fixed by the ideal quantum geometry as~\cite{JieBandGeometry}

 where $\mathcal{N}_{\bf k}$ is the normalization factor, $\mathcal{B}({\bf r})$ is a ${\bf k}$-independent function, and $\varphi_{\bf k}({\bf r})$ is the Bloch-like basis in the LLL.
 Remarkably, Eq.~(\ref{tbgpsi}) does not only hold for chiral MATBG, but is valid for all $|\mathcal{C}|=1$ bands with the ideal quantum geometry~\cite{JieBandGeometry}.
 Starting from this relation in the single-particle level, one can also generalize Haldane pseudopotentials from the LLL to ideal $|\mathcal{C}|=1$ flat bands and construct model FCIs as zero-energy ground states of short-ranged interactions~\cite{ChiralTBG_Ashvin2,JieBandGeometry}.
 Zero-energy FCIs were also observed in other models~\cite{KapitMueller,ZhaoKapit,ModelFCI_Zhao}, which implies that the band geometry is also ideal there.
 The ideal band geometry and model FCIs are also expected in chiral MATBG at a finite magnetic field~\cite{ChiralTBG_Ady}.